 Comm 9610 – Disaster, Risk and Crisis Communication

-Research interests: Communication ecology, media effects, intervention development and evaluation, and mental and behavioral health particularly in contexts of disasters and social crises.
+Research interests: Communication ecology; media effects; intervention development and evaluation; public, mental, and behavioral health; and resilience--particularly in contexts of disasters and social crises.

 Selected recent publications:

 Houston, J.B., Spialek, M.L., First, J., Stevens, J., & First, N.L.
 (In press).
 Individual perceptions of community resilience following the 2011 Joplin tornado.
 Journal of Contingencies and Crisis Management.

 Houston, J.B., First, J., Spialek, M.L., Sorenson, M.E., Mills-Sandoval, T., Lockett, M., First, N.L., Nitiéma, P., Allen, S.F., & Pfefferbaum, B. (2017).
 Randomized controlled trial of the resilience and coping intervention (RCI) with undergraduate university students.
 Journal of American College Health, 65, 1-9. doi: 10.1080/07448481.2016.1227826

 Houston, J.B., First, J., Spialek, M.L., Sorenson, M.E., & Koch, M. (2016).
 Public disaster communication and child and family disaster mental health: A review of theoretical frameworks and empirical evidence.
 Current Psychiatry Reports, 18:54, 1-9. doi: 10.1007/s11920-016-0690-5